MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4411.md

 ## Fixed Asset Details worksheet

-This worksheet shows fixed assets ledger entries sorted by fixed asset No. You can see data for asset description, posting date, FA posting category, FA posting type, document type, document number, description,	amount, number of depreciation days, user ID (who did it), G/L entry number, and entry number.
+This worksheet shows fixed assets ledger entries sorted by fixed asset numbers.
+It shows data for asset description, posting date, FA posting category, FA posting type, document type, document number, description, amount, number of depreciation days, user ID (who did it), G/L entry number, and entry number.

-The filters and slicers on the worksheet let you zoom in on a fixed assets class, sub class, or location.
+The filters and slicers on the worksheet let you zoom in on a fixed asset's class, subclass, or location.
 You can also filter by department code or project code, if needed.

 :::image type="content" source="../media/excel-Fixed-Asset-Details-Fixed-Asset-Details.png" alt-text="Screenshot of the Fixed Asset Details worksheet" lightbox="../media/excel-Fixed-Asset-Details-Fixed-Asset-Details.png":::

 ## FixedAssetData worksheet

 This worksheet shows the raw data used in the report.

 [!INCLUDE [excel-reports-data-worksheet-use-it-for](../includes/excel-reports-data-worksheet-use-it-for.md)]